Department of Social Work

 Core Curriculum Requirements (42 semester credit hours)

 Students seeking the Bachelor’s of Social Work must fulfill University Core Curriculum requirements in the same manner as other students.
-The course listed below will satisfy both degree requirements and Core Curriculum requirements; however, if this course is taken to satisfy both requirements, students may need to take an additional course to meet the minimum number of semester credit hours required for this degree.
+The courses listed below will satisfy both degree requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, students may need to take additional courses to meet the minimum number of semester credit hours required for this degree.

 STA 1053 Basic Statistics should be used to satisfy the core requirement in Mathematics.